invictatouch/invictatouch.github.io/content/about/index.md

 regardless of age, gender, fitness or ability.

 #### Social Touch
-Each week throughout the year we typically have two adult touch sessions and one junior session (during school term time only) with coaching and game time.
+Each week throughout the year we typically have one or two adult touch sessions and one junior session (during school term time only) with coaching and game time.
 All sessions are mixed gender and open to all.
 Check our [calendar]({{<relref "/calendar" >}}) for the latest times and venues.
 Fully inclusive and pay-to-play [membership]({{<relref "/join" >}}) options are available and new players are welcome to try two sessions for free before signing up.

 Our annual [summer league]({{<relref "/league" >}}), open to members and non-members alike, is one of the biggest club leagues in England with 16 teams and around 180 players playing each week for 10 weeks every summer.

 #### Competitive Touch